elbaulp/elbaulp.github.io/_posts/2016-08-30-chuleta-atajos-teclado-emacs.markdown

 __Fuente:__ [How to replace a character with a newline in Emacs?](http://stackoverflow.com/a/613029/1612432 "How to replace a character with a newline in Emacs?")

-### Elminiar los espacios en blanco sobrantes al final de una línea
+### Eliminiar los espacios en blanco sobrantes al final de una línea

 Basta ejecutar `M-x delete-trailing-whitespace`.